-If poor airflow doesn’t feel like the issue, then another issue is making your AC freeze.
-If this is what’s occurring, merely letting it melt won’t fix the issue.
-The evaporator coil will possibly keep freezing unless you take care of the main problem.
-Contact an HVAC professional to address issues with your air conditioner, which can include:
+If poor airflow doesn’t feel like the trouble, then another issue is making your AC freeze.
+If this is what’s occurring, merely defrosting it won’t fix the issue.
+The evaporator coil will probably continually freeze unless you take care of the main problem.
+Get in touch with an HVAC technician to look for troubles with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run out.
 Low refrigerant indicates a leak somewhere.
-Only a professional can locate the leak, repair it, and recharge the system to the appropriate concentration.
+Only a tech can pinpoint the leak, mend it, and recharge the system to the correct amount.

-- Filthy evaporator coil: If dust accumulates on the coil, air can’t reach it, and it’s likely to freeze.
+- Grimy evaporator coil: If dirt accumulates on the coil, air can’t reach it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Church Services to repair the problem.
+The next time your AC freezes up, get in touch with the NATE-certified technicians at Church Services to repair the trouble.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things working again fast.
-Contact us at 713-396-3760 to schedule air conditioning repair in Houston with us now.
+Contact us at 713-396-3760 to schedule air conditioning repair in Houston with us right away.